RafaelFaisca32/desofs2024_M1C_3/Documentation/UseCaseDiagram/UseCaseDiagram.md

 4. As a Customer, I want to be able to see the progress of my accepted service so that so that I have full control of my service.
 (End date)

-5. As the Driver, I want to vizualise the services that have been assigned to me so that I can have control of my work.
+5. As the Driver, I want to visualize the services that have been assigned to me so that I can have control of my work.

 6. As the Driver, I want to signal the start and end of a service that has been provided by me so that I can finish my task.